 See this page to learn the limits for creating slices.

 Once you have narrowed down a subset of data rows using one or more filters or hand-selecting data rows, click Save slice to save the subset of data rows as a slice.
 You will be prompted to give a name (3 to 30 characters) and an optional description for your slice.

-After you create a slice, the slice will show up in your list of Slices, in the left side panel of Model.
+After you create a slice, the slice will show up in your list of Slices in the left side panel of the model run.

 After you upload model predictions to a model run, Labelbox will suggest some auto-generated slices.
 These auto-generated slices usually contain high-impact data.